mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 This section of the document describes the hash-based signature scheme SPHINCS+.
-The scheme is based on the concept of authenticating a large number or few-time signatures keypair using a combination of Markle-tree signatures, a so-called hypertree.
+The scheme is based on the concept of authenticating a large number or few-time signatures keypair using a combination of Merkle-tree signatures, a so-called hypertree.
 For each message to be signed a (pseudo-)random FTS keypair is selected with which the message can be signed.
 Combining this signature along with an authentication path through the hyper-tree consisting of hash-based